 Nuclear energy has one of the lowest impacts on the environment of any energy source because it does not emit air pollution, isolates its waste from the environment and requires a relatively small amount of land.

 Nuclear energy stations do not emit criteria pollutants or greenhouse gases when they generate electricity.
 The life-cycle emissions from nuclear energy are comparable to other non-emitting sources of electricity like wind, solar and hydropower.

 Nuclear energy has a vital role to play in providing clean energy for sustainable economic development around the world.

-Water Use & Environmental Stewardship
+Water Use & Holistic Environmental Management

 The large-scale generation of electricity and the large-scale production of usable water are interdependent.
 Water use is one of several interrelated environmental considerations that need to be analyzed together when considering electricity generation.